bbauska/Coursera-Bootstrap/readme.md

-Notice that when we created this modal we said, header which contained the login and then also this button and then the body, currently empty, we\'re going to introduce more code in there.
+Notice that when we created this modal we said, header which contained the login and then also this button and then the body, currently empty, we&apos;re going to introduce more code in there.

 Now if you click on this button the modal will disappear.